Luisltfr/Business-Case-5/README.md

 # Business-Case-5
-## We divided the different challenges in different notebooks:
+## For each challenge, the team built a folder with multiple notebooks corresponding to the steps taken in the analysis:
 1. Preprocessing
 2. Point-of-sale quarterly Analysis
 3. Clustering